 Kernels are the brain of your Android device and communicate between software and hardware.
 Therefore, they are responsible for managing things like CPU / GPU clocking speed, screen sensitivity / colors or voltage.
 By using a custom kernel you can not only improve battery life, but also increase system performance.

-Many custom roms already come with their own kernels, mainly to implement software communication of the custom rom with the hardware of the device, but also to ensure a better performance.
-Nevertheless, you are often able to flash custom kernels to custom roms, but also to improve stock Android running on your device.
-Always make sure to check compatibility of the kernel with your rom and device, as flashing a wrong kernel can brick your phone!
+Many custom ROMs already come with their own kernels.
+This is done to implement software communication of the custom ROM with the hardware of the device and also to ensure a better performance.
+Nevertheless, you are often also able to flash custom kernels to custom ROMs.
+If you decided to stick to a rooted version of stock Android, flashing a new kernel can offer you additional performance with the convenience of a stock OS.

 Rooting your Android device will offer you many benefits.
-Some of them include great apps that require to go deep into the system so using them with an un-rooted device would be impossible.
+Besides the features mentioned above, you can also install great apps that require to go deep into the system.
+Using them with an un-rooted device is not possible.
 Below I’ve listed a few apps that I like and use on an everyday basis.
 Feel free to share other apps in the comments section below!

 Titanium Backup is a great backup tool for Android devices that offers tons of features.
 It provides the possibility to backup your data, settings and apps.
-Scheduled backups are also available and the paid pro version offers lots of great features such as syncing backups with cloud-based storage providers like Dropbox, Google Drive or Box.
+Scheduled backups are also available.
+The paid pro version offers lots of great features like syncing backups with cloud-based storage providers such as Dropbox, Google Drive or Box.

-When you constantly switch between custom roms, ClockworkMod’s ROM Manager is one of the essential apps to get.
-Besides flashing ClockworkMod recovery, it will help you to organise and install your custom roms and backing-up your Android device.
-The paid premium version offers additional features like automatic backups, web connect and incremental rom downloads.
+When you constantly switch between custom ROMs, ClockworkMod’s ROM Manager is one of the essential apps to get.
+Besides flashing ClockworkMod recovery, it will help you to organise and install your custom ROMs and backing-up your Android device.
+The paid premium version includes additional features like automatic backups, web connect and incremental ROM downloads.

 I struggled a little bit when deciding to either include AdAway or not, because it’s great for users but bad for app publishers and marketers.
+Google removed it from Google Play but you can still get it on the AdAway website.
 Like AdBlock Plus on your computer, the app modifies your Android devices hosts file to prevent apps and browsers to display advertisements.
 This will not only improve your app usage experience, but also increase battery life and decrease mobile traffic.
 Be fair and purchase paid versions of apps or donate a small amount to developers to make sure they will keep on programming great apps!